testmonitor/asana-client/README.md

 }
 ```

-The new token will be valid again for the coming hour.
+The new token will be valid again for the next hour.

 ## Examples